Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 *Willpower:* If reduced to 0 hit points (disabled), you can make an Autohypnosis check.
 If successful, you can take a normal action while at 0 hit points without taking 1 point of damage.
 You must make a check for each strenuous action you want to take.
 A failed Autohypnosis check in this circumstance carries no direct penalty---you can choose not to take the strenuous action and thus avoid the hit point loss.
 If you do so anyway, you drop to --1 hit points, as normal when disabled.

+### Action
-**Action:** None.
+None.
 Making an Autohypnosis check doesn't require an action; it is either a free action (when attempted reactively) or part of another action (when attempted actively).

+### Try Again
-**Try Again:** Yes, for memorize and willpower uses, though a success doesn't cancel the effects of a previous failure.
+Yes, for memorize and willpower uses, though a success doesn't cancel the effects of a previous failure.
 No for the other uses.

+### Synergy
-**Synergy:** If you have 5 or more ranks in Autohypnosis, you get a +2 bonus on Knowledge (psionics) checks.
+If you have 5 or more ranks in Autohypnosis, you get a +2 bonus on Knowledge (psionics) checks.

 If you have 5 or more ranks in Concentration, you get a +2 bonus on Autohypnosis checks.